tmoesl/customer-demand-analysis/README.md

 6. **Order Volume**: The total number of orders placed on the platform, reflecting demand and platform usage.
 7. **Order Completion Time**: The average time taken from order placement to delivery, indicating the platform’s operational efficiency.
 8. **Delivery Times**: The average time taken for orders to be delivered, indicating the platform’s delivery efficiency.
-9. **Customer Retention Rate**: The percentage of customers who return to place additional orders, indicating customer loyalty.
+9. **Customer Retention Rate (CRR)**: The percentage of customers who return to place additional orders, indicating customer loyalty.
 10. **Net Promoter Score (NPS)**: A measure of customer satisfaction based on their likelihood to recommend the service, reflecting overall customer sentiment.
-11. **Customer Rating Participation Rate**: The percentage of orders that receive customer ratings, indicating engagement and feedback quality.
+11. **Customer Rating Participation Rate (CRPR)**: The percentage of orders that receive customer ratings, indicating engagement and feedback quality.

 ## Exploratory Data Analysis and Visualization